-Sinfonietta “Sinfonietta” is perhaps the most spontaneous and “Innocent” work of mine - this is not by aim, but because of the extremely limited time and conditions in which it was created.
-The company was “floating” at that time and had no definite plans even for the nearest future.
+Sinfonietta “Sinfonietta” is perhaps my most spontaneous work.
+This was not by aim, but because of the extremely limited time and difficult conditions in which it was created.
+The company was “floating” at that time and had no definite plans, even for the nearest future.
 There was unrest among the dancers and I had very little experience to deal with the situation.
-At that time I was 31 years of age.
-During this time I received a telephone call from Joseph Wishy, (The director of the Charleston Festival at that time, in the summer of 1978), who had asked me whether I had ever heard of the composer named Leoš Janáček?
-I answered, that I knew him since my studies at the Conservatoire in Prague (I started studying there in September of 1962) and that I always wanted to create a choreography to the music of his glorious “Sinfonietta”, but that I never had the courage to use this music, as the task seemed to me to be filled with such an enormous responsibility.
-But I felt that I knew Janáček’s music inside out (I have forced my pour friends to listen to this music over and over again).
-At that time, NDT was not well organized institution and Carel Birnie, the founding administrative director of the company advised me not to accept the offer to choreograph this work for the Charleston Festival, because he knew, that the production time, which was at our disposal, was extremely limited.
-Tickled by a sense of adventure and feeling that the time was right, I didn’t listen to the advise and I said “yes”.
+It was in 1978 and I was 31.
+During this time I received a telephone call from Joseph Wishy, the director of the Charleston Festival in North Carolina, who asked me whether I ever heard of the composer Leoš Janáček and his composition "Sinfonietta"?
+I answered, that I knew his work since my studies at the Conservatory in Prague (I started my studies there in 1962) and that I always wanted to create a choreography to this particular piece of music which I knew inside out.
+I even forced my pour friends to listen to it over and over again while I was a dancer at the Stuttgart Ballet.
+At that time, NDT was not yet a well-organized institution and my relationship with Carel Birnie, the founding administrative director of the company, was not optimal.
+He advised me not to accept the offer because he knew that the production time was extremely limited.
+But my feeling and my sense for adventure told me that the time was right, and I said “yes”.